How to refer to the Social Communication and Autism Spectrum Service

 Summary of referral criteria

-Children should be between their 4th and 17th birthday, with a previous history of specialist assessment.
+Children should be between their 5th and 17th birthday, with a previous history of specialist assessment by local CAMHS or neurodevelopmental paediatric team.
+Referrals of 17 year olds will be considered on a case by case basis.
 Either the existing specialist or the parent requests a second opinion.

 The local specialist services must be willing to accept the child for implementation of treatment or management decisions following the referral, and should indicate their willingness to do so beforehand.

-All children seen by this service are in mainstream (public or private) education and most have intellectual abilities that are within the normal range.
+All children seen by this service are in mainstream (public or private) education, or have the potential to engage in mainstream education with autism-related supports in place, and most have intellectual abilities that are within the typical range.
+For children who have identified intellectual (learning) disability please refer to the Neurodevelopmental Assessment Clinic within the Neurodisability Service.

 Informal enquiries